SuditiShyamsunder/workshop/assignment1.md

 ## Source 2:

-  Bee, Margaret, et al. “Neonatal Care Practices in Sub-Saharan Africa: a Systematic Review of Quantitative and Qualitative Data.”
-Journal of Health, Population and Nutrition, vol. 37, no. 1, 2018.
+  Bee, Margaret, et al. “Neonatal Care Practices in Sub-Saharan Africa: a Systematic Review of Quantitative and Qualitative Data.” *Journal of Health*, Population and Nutrition, vol. 37, no. 1, 2018.

 This article discusses neonatal care practices across sub-Saharan Africa.
 Some of the most important newborn care practices include thermal care (immediate drying and wrapping), skin-to-skin contact after delivery, hygienic cord care, and early initiation of breastfeeding.
 This paper assesses how different parts of sub-Saharan Africa are fairing in these practices with their own newborns after delivery.
 The research was conducted by gathering hundreds of articles from recent years with raw data regarding this newborn care in sub-Saharan Africa (primarily Ethiopia, Ghana, Malawi, Tanzania, and Uganda), which were then screened and narrowed to 42.
 Qualitative data was “extracted and summarized” and the qualitative data was “synthesized through thematic analysis with deductive coding used to identify emergent themes.”
 With data from dozens of articles, the researchers discovered much variation in newborn care practices across the different countries in sub-Saharan Africa.
 However, prevalence of skin-to-skin contact after delivery was particularly low throughout the region.
 As a whole, there was a general understanding of the necessity to keep newborns warm, however, the thermal care practices were not up to par.
 Drying and wrapping of the child was often postponed because the birth attendant was more focused on the mother.
 They also often delayed breastfeeding due to a belief that no milk was being produced or that the baby did not appear hungry.